What is Continuing Professional Development?

 I am currently working overseas, do I need to record CPD?

 Yes.
-Chartered members living and working outside of the UK are required to fulfill the 100 hours requirement.
+Chartered members living and working outside of the UK are required to fulfil the 100 hours requirement.
 While ICF recognises that they will not have access to Institute events, it is likely that they will have access to similar professional events in the country of residence, as well as unstructured CPD opportunities.

 When does the CPD record year run from?